-Use this guide to Malabar Farm State Park as your go-to resource when it comes to planning your trip to this treasured Ohio State Park.
+Use this guide to Malabar Farm State Park as your go-to resource when it comes to planning your trip to this treasured state park.

-Malabar Farm State Park is one of the best state parks in Ohio and is part of the National Register of Historic Places.
+Malabar Farm State Park is one of the best state parks in Ohio (I may be a bit biased since its so close to home) and is part of the National Register of Historic Places.
 A short 20-minute drive from downtown Mansfield, you’ll find Malabar Farm a great spot for outdoor recreation, relaxation, and more.
 The park even has a full calendar of fun events.

 The Ultimate Guide to Malabar Farm State Park